 Psychology is one of those disciplines that people often study out of a desire to do good in the world, or out of fascination – not necessarily because they believe it will be lucrative.
 But the fact remains, if you did the work to get a bachelor’s in psychology, you’d probably like to get a job out of it.
 And you’d probably like for that job to make you a living wage, and maybe a little better; it is a highly skilled profession, after all.

 What jobs require a psychology degree?
-Can you find high paying jobs with a bachelor’s in psychology?
+Can you find high-paying jobs with a bachelor’s in psychology?
 And are the things you can do with a degree in psychology the kinds of things that pay a professional salary?
+What jobs can you get with a psychology degree bachelor?

 So You Have a BA in Psychology – Now What?

-This is where a lot of programs, whether traditional or online, miss the mark; they’re so busy with all the theory and reading and writing and assessment that they don’t incorporate a lot of useful career or professional development advice.
+I have a BA in psychology – now what?
+What jobs can you get with a bachelor’s in psychology?
+This is where a lot of programs, whether traditional or online, miss the mark.
+They’re so busy with all the theory and reading and writing and assessment that they don’t incorporate a lot of useful career or professional development advice.
+But there are many careers in psychology with a bachelor’s degree if you know where to look.

-Bachelor’s in psychology entry level jobs aren’t hard to find, but it may take some time to find something precisely in your wheelhouse.
+Bachelor’s in psychology entry-level jobs aren’t hard to find, but it may take some time to find something precisely in your wheelhouse.
 So what jobs require a psychology degree?
 Careers in psychology take a lot of forms, but the most common are areas related to public service and clinical care.
+If you’re wondering what to do with a bachelor’s in psychology, here’s the place to start.

 Career Counseling – If you’ve taken personality tests like the Myers-Briggs, you have a taste of what a career counselor does.
 Career counselor jobs have actually increased, as the job market has become more competitive and professionals look everywhere for an advantage.
 While we typically think of career counselor as working in a high school or college, demand has made it possible to find career counselor jobs in social services, industry, and private practice.